hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 the case, BPI WG-5 can assist in adding the new data element and in identifying how to incorporate it into the standard.
-In some cases this might include added new elements to the standard to account for data points that could be applicable across many jurisdictions.
+In some cases this might include added new elements to the standard to account for data points that could be applicable across many programs.
 However, if the data point is truly unique to your program, WG-5 has also introduced "measure codes" that allow us to assign a code for a specific measure in a specific program.
 This added flexibility without needing to modify the standards in all cases.